knorm/knorm/docs/api.md

 <a name="Query+transaction"></a>

 ### query.transaction : [Transaction](#Transaction)
-For models accessed within a transaction, this is reference to the [Transaction](#Transaction) instance.
+For queries run within a transaction, this is reference to the [Transaction](#Transaction) instance.

 ::: warning NOTE
-This is only set for models that are accessed within a transaction, otherwise it's set to `null`.
+This is only set for [Query](#Query) instances that are run within a transaction, otherwise it's set to `null`.
 :::

 ::: tip
-This is the same instance assigned to the [transaction](#Query+transaction) static property, just added as a convenience for use in static methods.
+This is the same instance assigned to the [transaction](#Query.transaction) static property, just added as a convenience for use in static methods.
 :::